Hillary Step: Climbing

-In more recent years, the ascent and descent over the Step were generally made with the assistance of fixed ropes, usually placed there by the first ascending team of the season.
-In a good climbing situation, it was about a two-hour climb from the South Summit to the Hillary Step, one to two hours to climb the cliff, and then another 20 minutes from the top of the Hillary Step to the summit of Mount Everest.
-Only one climber at a time could traverse it.
-With increasing numbers of people climbing the mountain, the Step frequently became a bottleneck, with climbers forced to wait for their turn on the ropes and thereby slowing the flow of people up and down the mountain.
+In more recent years, the ascent and descent over Hillary Step were generally made with the assistance of fixed ropes, usually placed there by the first ascending team of the season.
+In favourable conditions, it was about two hours from the South Summit to the Step, one to two hours to climb it, and a further 20 minutes from its top to the summit of Everest.
+Before 2015, the narrowness along this section meant that only one climber could pass at a time, and as the number of ascents grew it often became a bottleneck, with climbers waiting their turn on the fixed ropes and slowing movement both up and down the route.

-Before 2015, the descending sequence along Everest's southeast ridge was: